arthurgassner/swissenergy-frontend/docs/eda.md

 !!! tip Data assessement
     Identify and qualify -- in quantity and quality -- your **data sources**.

-To figure this out, lets plot it.
+To figure this out, let's fetch data for as far back as we can, and plot it.

 TODO insert code snipper here ?